texta-tk/texta-tk.github.io/source/gui.rst

 **Operations with cluster**

-Cluster Details view allows us to inspect the actuals documents belonging to a cluster.
+Cluster Details view allows us to inspect actual documents belonging to a cluster.

 If we are satisfied with what it contains, we can tag the content by click "Tag" button.
 This operation adds a texta_fact to each of the document in the cluster, with specified name and a string value.
 From now on, these documents will be ignored in further clustering processes.